 The Royal Botanic Gardens, Kew are currently hosting their 23rd annual Orchid Festival.
 You’ll find an array of colourful orchids, inside the Princess of Wales Conservatory at Kew, until Sunday 11th March 2018, when the Orchid Festival closes for another year.
 I hope that you can make it to Kew to see this impressive orchid spectacle during the next couple of weeks!
 This year’s Orchid Festival has the theme of Thailand!

 British Orchid Nurseries

 All of the Phalaenopsis – the moth orchids that Kew have purchased for this year’s Orchid Festival were grown at a British Nursery – Double H Nurseries.
 Double H Nurseries are based in New Milton, in the South of England.
-Visitors to Kew Gardens will be able to admire over 4,000 Phalaenopsis plants that were grown by Double H Nurseries especially for Kew Gardens’ Orchid Festival!
+Visitors to Kew Gardens will be able to admire over 4,000 Phalaenopsis plants which were grown by Double H Nurseries especially for Kew Gardens’ Orchid Festival!

 Lycaste bradeorum favours warm growing conditions, this orchid species thrives when grown under filtered, diffused light.
 To grow this plant well, you need to provide this orchid species with a drier dormant period, to mirror the conditions that this orchid species naturally grows in.
 This epiphytic orchid is native to the Honduras, Costa Rica, and Nicaragua.

 Watch out for this orchid’s spines, which form on its pseudobulbs after the leaves have fallen!

 Pleurothallis trunctata is from Ecuador, where this orchid can be found growing in cloud forests.
 This medium sized orchid is an epiphytic, and occasionally lithophytic, orchid species, which develops into a tufted, clump like formation as the plant grows and matures.